“Soon, we lawyers won’t be needed anymore.”

 Others as a tool.

-But there’s a third camp—and those are the innovators who are now starting not just to work with AI, but to think with it.
+But there is a third camp—and these are the innovators who are now beginning not just to work with AI, but to think with it.

 And they understand: